All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The SURMOUNT and SURPASS trials provide safety data extending to 72 to 88 weeks, and real-world use continues to expand our understanding.
 No new safety signals have emerged with longer use.
 Regular physician monitoring remains important .

-What if I have not reached my goal weight at 18 months?
+What if I haven't reached my goal weight at 18 months?

-If you are not yet at your target, your provider may evaluate whether you are on the optimal dose, whether any underlying conditions need addressing, or whether adding structured dietary support could help.
+If you aren't yet at your target, your provider may evaluate whether you're on the optimal dose, whether any underlying conditions need addressing, or whether adding structured dietary support could help.
 Some patients also benefit from combining medications under medical supervision.

 Can I reduce my dose after 18 months?